Double Cluster in Perseus on October evenings

 Double Cluster in Perseus

-How to find the Double Cluster in Perseus
+How to find the Double Cluster

 At mid- and far-northern latitudes, the Double Cluster is circumpolar – above the horizon every night of the year at any hour of the night.
-If you are further south (but still in the Northern Hemisphere), try looking for the Double Cluster in the evening in autumn or winter.
+If you are farther south (but still in the Northern Hemisphere), try looking for the Double Cluster in the evening in autumn or winter.

 The position of h Persei is Right Ascension: 2h 19m; Declination: 57o 9′ north